-Report: Plácido Domingo Accused Of Sexual Harassment By Multiple Women
+LA Opera To Investigate Plácido Domingo After Sexual Harassment Report

 According to the AP, Domingo exhibited very similar patterns of behavior with the women, including calling them persistently (often late at night), expressing interest in their burgeoning careers, and urging them to meet him at his apartment or hotel room "under the guise of offering professional advice."
 Two of the women say that they succumbed to his advances, "feeling that they couldn't risk jeopardizing their careers by saying no to the most powerful man in their profession."

-One of the anonymous women told the AP that in the late 1990s, Domingo pressured her into going to his apartment near the LA Opera's home at the Dorothy Chandler Pavilion; she was 27 and married.
+One of the anonymous women told the AP that in the late 1990s, Domingo pressured him into going to his apartment near the LA Opera's home at the Dorothy Chandler Pavilion; she was 27 and married.
 She said that he undressed her, undressed himself, and that they had a session of "heavy petting" and "groping."
 She told the AP, "I was totally intimidated and felt like saying no to him would be saying no to God.
 How do you say no to God?"

-Most of the women came forward to AP anonymously; one, a former mezzo-soprano named Patricia Wulf, agreed to go public.
-Wulf sang with Domingo at the Washington National Opera, where he was the artistic director until 2011.
+Most of the women came forward to the AP anonymously; one, a former mezzo-soprano named Patricia Wulf, agreed to go public.
+Wulf sang with Domingo at the Washington National Opera (WNO), where he was the artistic director until 2011.

+In a statement to NPR on Tuesday afternoon, Kennedy Center president Deborah F. Rutter and WNO general director Timothy O'Leary said:

+"Washington National Opera and the Kennedy Center have zero tolerance policies with regard to harassment, discrimination, or abuse of any kind, and we take allegations of this nature very seriously.
+The specific accusations reported today pre-date WNO's affiliation with the Kennedy Center in 2011 — and Mr. Domingo has not been engaged by WNO since the fall of 2011.
+Our goal always is to ensure that all of our artists and employees can work and thrive in an environment of safety, trust, support, creativity, and mutual respect."

 In his statement to NPR, Domingo continued: "It is painful to hear that I may have upset anyone or made them feel uncomfortable — no matter how long ago and despite my best intentions.
 I believed that all of my interactions and relationships were always welcomed and consensual.
 People who know me or who have worked with me know that I am not someone who would intentionally harm, offend, or embarrass anyone.